Arts & Sciences Biochemistry (CAS)

 Physics | ||

-Select one sequence of the following: | 10 | |
+Select one sequence. | 10 | |

-Elementary General Physics I and Elementary General Physics II | ||
+Physics for Life Sciences I and Physics for Life Sciences II | ||

-General Physics I and General Physics II and General Physics Laboratory I and General Physics Laboratory II | ||
+General Physics I and General Physics Laboratory I and General Physics II and General Physics Laboratory II | ||

 Credit Hours Subtotal: | 10 | |